-The School will conduct all child find activities for students who are enrolled in the School (its geographical area) so that they are appropriately located, identified and referred for evaluation.
+The School will conduct all child find activities for Students who are enrolled in the School (its geographical area) so that they are appropriately located, identified and referred for evaluation.

 The School must establish and implement procedures to identify, locate and evaluate children who need special education programs and services because of the child's disability.
-This notice is to help find these children, offer assistance to parents and describe the parent's rights with regard to confidentiality of information that will be obtained during this process.
+This notice is to help find these children, offer assistance to legal guardians and describe the legal guardian's rights with regard to confidentiality of information that will be obtained during this process.